Crypto agility¶

 Every transaction records:

-- Which signature scheme its sender used (currently always ML-DSA-87 on the chain layer; varies on the contract layer per call to
+- Which signature scheme its sender used (always ML-DSA-87 on the chain layer in v1; varies on the contract layer per call to

 verify_sig).

-A simple aggregation over the chain tells you, at any point in time, which schemes the network is leaning on.
-As schemes get added or deprecated, the distribution shifts — visibly, and on-chain.
+Aggregating across the chain yields a point-in-time view of which schemes the network relies on.
+As schemes are added or deprecated, the distribution shifts visibly and on-chain.

 - Versioned tx signature field.
 Lift the chain-layer signature into the registry.
-(Hard part: every node must still be able to verify every old signature scheme.
-Bytecode size grows with each new scheme.)
+Every node must still verify every old signature scheme, so bytecode size grows with each new scheme.

 - Block header format versioning.
 A

 header_formattag activated at a specific height.
-Lets us swap the hash function without a fork. - Wallet-address rotation.
-Versioned address derivation so future wallets can carry a scheme ID — sender address tells the network which signature scheme to expect.
+Enables swapping the hash function without a fork. - Wallet-address rotation.
+Versioned address derivation so future wallets carry a scheme ID — sender address signals to the network which signature scheme to expect.

 - Threshold attestation.
 Require N of M entropy sources to agree before a block is accepted.
 Trades latency for resilience.